 When importing an SQL Database, you need to follow all the steps described above for a CSV file.

-In the current version of Q you can select File > Data Sets > Add to Project > From Database (SQL).
+In the current version of Q, you can select File > Data Sets > Add to Project > From Database (SQL).
 However, the process for importing the data is slightly different in older versions of Q. You need to first import another data file and then add the SQL database using Add Data File To Project, after which you can delete the initial file.
-See SQL Data for more information.
+See How to Import Data from SQL for more information.